-- 43. When the reporting accountants are engaged to prepare an accountants' report, the reporting accountants should obtain sufficient appropriate evidence to express an opinion as to whether the financial information presents a true and fair view, for the purposes of the accountants' report. - 44.
+- 42. When the reporting accountants are engaged to prepare an accountants' report, the reporting accountants should obtain sufficient appropriate evidence to express an opinion as to whether the Historical Financial Information presents a true and fair view, for the purposes of the accountants' report. - 43.
 The reporting accountants should evaluate the quality of the audit evidence obtained by the auditor that the reporting accountants intend to rely on.
 Where the reporting accountants conclude that such audit evidence is either not sufficient or is inappropriate for the purposes of the reporting accountants' exercise, the reporting accountants should obtain evidence directly.
 The reporting accountants should also obtain evidence directly to the extent that the Historical Financial Information is based on material unaudited financial information.
-Where the evidence is not available, the reporting accountants should consider the implications for their report. - 45.
-Where the Historical Financial Information is derived from audited Historical Financial Statements, the audit files will frequently be a useful source for the evidence which the reporting accountants may need to provide an opinion on the Historical Financial Information. - 46.
-When audited Historical Financial Statements have been used as the basis for the Historical Financial Information upon which they are reporting, the reporting accountants consider whether applicable HKSAs were complied with by the auditor of the entity.
-The reporting accountants assess the extent to which they are able to rely on the auditor's work and the further evidence they need to support their own opinion.
-When the Historical Financial Information is not derived from audited Historical Financial Statements the reporting accountants comply with HKSAs in performing their own work to the extent that the reporting accountants judge applicable.
-In these circumstances much of this work is being done with the benefit of hindsight.
+Where the evidence is not available, the reporting accountants should consider the implications for their report.